jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

 ![ssod0]({{site.baseurl}}/img/ssod0.png)

 As you can see I highlighted in red the code paths we are not interested in (leading to `wrong()`), in green the one we are interested in (leading to "That is correct!") and in blue the instruction from which angr will start the analysis.
+Instead of taking note of every address taking to `wrong()` we can simply use the address of the function to drop every state that reaches it.
 Let's have a look at `fromhex()` and see if we can rule out any uninteresting paths.

 ![ssod1]({{site.baseurl}}/img/ssod1.png)